 An incomplete grade must be requested of the instructor by the student and will be granted only if the extenuating circumstances are sufficient to have made it impossible for the work to have been done before the end of the course.
 A request for an incomplete must be made prior to the last class period.
 Any conditions for receiving an incomplete grade and completing the course are set by the instructor and agreed upon in writing by the student at the time the incomplete is granted.
-A deadline for completing the course will be determined by the instructor: (a) For traditional courses the deadline may not exceed 45 days following the end of the semester, (b) For LEAD courses the deadline may not exceed 14 days after the last class date, and (c) For online courses the deadline may not exceed 14 days after the course end date.
+A deadline for completing the course will be determined by the instructor: (a) for traditional courses the deadline may not exceed 45 days following the end of the semester, (b) for LEAD courses the deadline may not exceed 14 days after the course end date.

-To give a student an incomplete grade in a course, an instructor completes an incomplete grade form and submits it with a grade of "I" on the final grade sheet.
+To give a student an incomplete grade in a course, an instructor completes an incomplete grade form and submits it to the Registrar.
 When the student has completed the work the professor then submits a final grade.
-After the deadline for completing has passed, any incomplete not replaced by a final grade submitted by the instructor will be administratively converted to the grade of "F" by the registrar's office.
+After the deadline for completing has passed, any incomplete not replaced by a final grade submitted by the instructor will be administratively converted to the grade of "F" by the Registrar's Office.
 Courses that are considered credit/no credit will receive a grade of "NC" if the deadline has passed for completion of the incomplete agreement and a final grade of "CR" has not been submitted.
 Courses with a grade of "I" will not be used in calculating a student's GPA.